Doctor insights on:

 32 YO, triple positive, grade 3, stage 1B breast cancer.
 TCH chemotherphy, had dbl mastectomy.
 What is survival rate?

 Need Clarification!: Are you sure your breast cancer was triple positive(or was it triple Negative)???
 TCH is commonly used chemotherapy for triple negative, so please double check and let us know.
 Then we can give you survival figures.
 In general, small tumors(Stage 1 and stage 2) have very good survival rate and high cure rates. ...Read more

 Very high!: The five year survival rate for all breast cancer is over 90%.
 Her2+ cancers used to have the worst prognosis, but Herceptin (trastuzumab) changed that.
 Now they have a very good prognosis if they are caught at an early stage (stage 1 or 2).
-The stage really determines the prognosis, so without that information I can't give you a number.
+The stage really determines the prognosis, so without that information i can't give you a number.
 But I am happy for my patients with a her2+ cancer-- many treatments! ...Read more

 Survival rate for triple neg receptors for early stage breast cancer after chemo treatment?
 No lymph nodes involve, stage 1b, grade 2, mastec done

 Excellent: According to adjuvant online (www.Adjuvantonline.Com), you have about an 82% 10 yr survival rate based on your specific information provided.
 This is only an estimate since there are details I do not have such as type of chemotherapy being used.
 For triple negative breast cancer, these survival rates are quite excellent. ...Read moreSee 1 more doctor answer

 What is longterm prognosis for grade 3, stage 1b, triple positive breast cancer, double mastectomy and 6 treatments of TCH with one year of herceptin, (trastuzumab)?